MicrosoftDocs/architecture-center/docs/guide/technology-choices/service-for-java-comparison-content.md

 ### Batch or scheduled jobs

-Some applications are intended to run briefly, execute a particular workload, and then exit rather than wait for requests or user input.
-Sometimes such jobs need to run once or at regular, scheduled intervals.
+Instead of waiting for requests or user input, some applications run briefly, execute a particular workload, and then exit.
+Sometimes, such jobs need to run once or at regular, scheduled intervals.
 On premises, such jobs are often invoked from a server's cron table.

 These applications are packaged as JAR files.

 > [!NOTE]
 > If your application uses a scheduler, such as Spring Batch or Quartz, to run scheduled tasks, we strongly recommend that you run those tasks outside of the application.
 If your application scales to multiple instances in the cloud, the same job can run more than once.
-If your scheduling mechanism uses the host's local time zone, you might experience undesirable behavior when scaling your application across regions.
+If your scheduling mechanism uses the host's local time zone, there might be undesired behavior when scaling your application across regions.

 ### Virtual network integration

-When you deploy a java application in your virtual network, it has outbound dependencies on services outside of the virtual network.
-For management and operational purposes, your project must have access to certain ports and fully qualified domain names.
+When you deploy a Java application in your virtual network, it has outbound dependencies on services outside of the virtual network.
+For management and operations, your project must have access to certain ports and fully qualified domain names.
 With Azure Virtual Networks, you can place many of your Azure resources in a non-internet routable network.
 The *VNet integration* feature enables your applications to access resources in or through a virtual network.
 Virtual network integration doesn't enable your applications to be accessed privately.

 ### Serverless development model